geraldolsribeiro/microCI/docs/00_help.md

-# Usage
+# Help

-The basic usage can be obtained by passing the `--help` option:
+The basic usage can be obtained by passing the  option:

 ```
 microCI --help

                            ░░░░░░░░░░░░░░░░░